 If you violate Google’s guidelines, you will receive a notification in the Manual Actions report.
 If you do, it might look something like this:

-How do I remove a Manual Actions in Google Search Console?
+How do I remove Manual Actions in Google Search Console?

 If you receive a manual action notice, you’ll have to submit a reconsideration request.
 There is a ton of work that needs to go into a reconsideration request.

-A reconsideration request takes time and quick actions from your team.
+A reconsideration request takes time and quick action from your team.

 Here’s a quick overview of the steps I’ve taken in the past to recover a new client from unnatural links to the site: